-Closing/Summary Counselor Guidelines Suggested Counselor Responses SUMMARY: Focus as much as possible on specific behaviors.
-Are there any other concerns or questions I can address?
+Closing/Summary Counselor Guidelines Suggested Counselor Responses CLOSING: SUMMARY: Focus as much as possible on specific behaviors.
+Suggested Counselor Responses We are now just about finished with the call. ➤ Before we hang up, are there any other concerns or questions I can answer for you?
 If YES, address any questions, concerns and/or barriers.
-If NO, continue Don't forget now to(call your doctor and discuss mammography, ask a friend/relative for a ride to a mammography facility, make an appointment for a mammogram, etc).
+If NO, continue by summarizing the woman's "next steps" or planned action: Don't forget now to(call your doctor and discuss mammography, ask a friend/relative for a ride to a mammography facility, make an appointment for a mammogram, etc).
 Thank you for taking the time to talk about this important topic.
+This is the last call that you will receive from me.
 You may receive a call within 2-3 days to get your impression of this discussion.
+This call will only last 1-2 minutes.
+We will then call you one last time a year from now for a final 20 minute survey.
 Thank you again.